detekt/detekt/docs/pages/suppressors.md

 ##### Config tag:

 `ignoreFunction: List<String>`: The signature of the function.
-You can ignore all the overloads of a function defining just is name like `java.time.LocalDate.now` or you can specify the parameters to only suppress one:
+You can ignore all the overloads of a function defining just its name like `java.time.LocalDate.now` or you can specify the parameters to only suppress one:
 `java.time.LocalDate(java.time.Clock)`.

 *Note:* you need to write all the types with fully qualified names.
 For example `org.example.foo(kotlin.String)`.
 It is